TRIDENT: Benchmarking LLM Safety in Finance, Medicine, and Law: Introduction

-Our contributions are threefold: \begin{itemize}[left=1em] \item We introduce \textbf{Trident-Bench}, a benchmark for evaluating LLM safety in high-stakes expert domains through alignment with professional codes—\textbf{the first of its kind in law and finance}. \item We conduct a comprehensive empirical study across general-purpose, domain-specific, and safety-aligned models, revealing that domain specialization alone does not guarantee ethical robustness—and in some cases, may increase failure rates. \item We offer actionable insights for regulators, developers, and practitioners seeking to ensure responsible AI deployment. \end{itemize}
+To address this gap, we introduce \textbf{Trident-Bench}, a benchmark to situated within the \textbf{total refusal spectrum}—a scenario where every prompt is designed to be unsafe, making refusal the only appropriate model behavior.
+The construction of the benchmark begins with professional guidelines that set the standard for safe conduct in high-stakes domains.
+Specifically, Trident-Bench draws on the CFA Institute’s Standards of Professional Conduct \citep{cfa_ethics2025}, the American Bar Association’s Model Rules of Professional Conduct \citep{aba_methics2025}, and the American Medical Association’s Principles of Medical Ethics \citep{ama_ethics2025}.
+These documents articulate what constitutes safe and responsible behavior when professionals operate in finance, law, and medicine.
+By extension, actions that violate these principles can be considered unsafe, since they conflict with the obligations that practitioners in these fields are expected to uphold.
+Trident-Bench contained more than 2,600 harmful prompts spanning these three domains, systematically reformulating professional violations into user queries that test whether LLMs can recognize and refuse unsafe requests.
+Each harmful prompt is paired with an expected refusal, enabling systematic evaluation of whether models adhere to domain-specific safety standards and avoid producing outputs that could result in misleading financial advice, legally risky actions, or unsafe medical recommendations.
+To ensure reliability, every entry is pass verified by three domain experts.
+Our contributions are threefold: \begin{itemize}[left=1em] \item We introduce \textbf{Trident-Bench}, a benchmark for evaluating LLM safety in high-stakes expert domains through alignment with professional codes—\textbf{the first of its kind in law and finance}. \item We conduct a comprehensive empirical study across general-purpose, domain-specific, and safety-aligned models, revealing that domain specialization alone does not guarantee ethical robustness and in some cases, may increase failure rates. \item We offer actionable insights for regulators, developers, and practitioners seeking to ensure responsible AI deployment. \end{itemize}

-By grounding evaluation in concrete professional standards, Trident-Bench moves beyond abstract safety principles to operationalize ethical auditing for general-purpose AI.
-Our goal is to bridge the current gap between model capabilities and societal expectations, enabling safer, more trustworthy integration of LLMs into high-stakes professional environments.